Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 2: N-gram versus language model predictability and probabilistic reduction in

 One concern about these results (raised in Footnote \ref{footnote-bell}) is that the presence of reduction for both Content and Function words could be partly due to errors in the coding of Content or Function word category labels, or due to the somewhat arbitrary distinction between the two.
 We thus conducted an additional analysis without the word class distinction and interaction terms and obtained roughly similar results, again finding that probabilistic reduction in both forward and backward directions is observable with simple bigram statistics.
 However, future work should determine the extent to which label noise negatively impacts statistical power to detect differences in patterns of probabilistic reduction across content and function words.

 One reason for the poor explanatory power of LLM probabilities might lie in an apparent confound between language model estimates and position within an utterance.
-We visualize several complex relationships between position, length, and duration in Figure \ref{fig:llm}.
+We visualize several complex relationships between position, length, and duration in the Switchboard data in Figure \ref{fig:llm}.
 For language model probabilities, forward transition probabilities decrease substantially over positions, with the specific trajectory affected slightly by utterance length.
 Backward predictability furthermore shows a complex, highly non-linear pattern in which early, non-initial words and utterance-final words are assigned greater probabilities than utterance-medial words.
-Since as words approach the ends of the sentence, durations also increase, the predictive power of language model probabilities may be an artifact of a word's position within an utterance.
-Whereas autoregressive language models may encode word position in a sentence more explicitly \cite{haviv-etal-2022-transformer}, such confounds may be less present with the n-gram estimates as they do not explicitly encode position information, a possibility we explore in Section \S \ref{dialect-corpus-analysis}.
+Because the durations of words toward the ends of the sentence also increase (see Figure \ref{fig:ASD-effect}), the predictive power of language model probabilities relative to n-grams in \cite{upadhye2025back} may be an artifact of a word's position within an utterance.
+Whereas autoregressive language models may encode word position in a sentence more explicitly \citep{haviv-etal-2022-transformer}, such confounds may be less present with the n-gram estimates as they do not explicitly encode position information, a possibility we explore in Section \S \ref{dialect-corpus-analysis}.

-Thus, this analysis shows that not only do large language models lack both cognitive plausibility, relative to phrase-based representations that support successful language production \cite{arnon2013more,siyanova2018production}, they also provide worse fits to the data, possibly due to major confounding factors.
+In sum, this analysis shows that not only do large language models lack cognitive plausibility, relative to phrase-based representations that support successful language production \citep{arnon2013more,siyanova2018production}, they also provide worse fits to the data, possibly due to major confounding factors.